Notre-Dame de Paris: Stained glass

 The south rose has 94 medallions, arranged in four circles, depicting scenes from the life of Christ and those who witnessed his time on earth.
 The inner circle has twelve medallions showing the twelve apostles.
-(During later restorations, some of these original medallions were moved to circles farther out).
+During later restorations, some of these original medallions were moved to circles farther out.
 The next two circles depict celebrated martyrs and virgins.
-The fourth circle shows twenty angels, as well as saints important to Paris, notably Saint Denis, Margaret the Virgin with a dragon, and Saint Eustace.
+The fourth circle shows twenty angels, and saints important to Paris, such as Saint Denis, Margaret the Virgin with a dragon, and Saint Eustace.
 The third and fourth circles also have some depictions of Old Testament subjects.
 The third circle has some medallions with scenes from the New Testament Gospel of Matthew which date from the last quarter of the 12th century.
 These are the oldest glass in the window.

-Additional scenes in the corners around the rose window include Jesus' Descent into Hell, Adam and Eve, the Resurrection of Christ.
+Additional scenes in the corners around the rose window include Jesus's Descent into Hell, Adam and Eve, the Resurrection of Christ.
 Saint Peter and Saint Paul are at the bottom of the window, and Mary Magdalene and John the Apostle at the top.

 Above the rose was a window depicting Christ triumphant seated in the sky, surrounded by his Apostles.
 Below are sixteen windows with painted images of Prophets.
-These were not part of the original window; they were painted during the restoration in the 19th century by Alfred Gérenthe, under the direction of Eugène Viollet-le-Duc, based upon a similar window at Chartres Cathedral.
+These were painted during the restoration in the 19th century by Alfred Gérenthe, under the direction of Eugène Viollet-le-Duc, based upon a similar window at Chartres Cathedral.